Use these links to navigate to the following topics of interest:

-Educators may use the Services in the classroom for the benefit of students, including those under the age of 13.
+Educators may use the Services in the classroom for the benefit of students.
 Educators may permit students under 13 to use the Services for educational purposes only if they have the authority to provide such consent on the parent’s behalf, as permitted by COPPA.
-We strongly recommend that Educators do not permit or require children under 13 to provide Personal Information to our Services.
-Instead, you can use our free recording tools or one of our team plans without providing any Personal Information and you can host Your Content on your School’s platform and systems so that students can view such content on School-provided systems.
-See the “Educational Use and Student Data” section below to learn more.
+If desired, Educators may use our free recording tools or one of our team plans without providing any Personal Information of a student and you can host Your Content on your School’s platform and systems so that students can view such content on School-provided systems.
+For Educators and Schools that utilize the Service in a manner that collects Personal Information from students, including students under 13, please review the “Educational Use and Student Data” section below.

 If we discover we have received any Personal Information from a child under the age of 13 in violation of this Policy, we will take reasonable steps to delete that information as quickly as possible.
 If you believe we have any information from or about anyone under the age of 13, please contact us at email@example.com.

 Screencast-O-Matic may be used by schools, school districts, or Educators (collectively, “Schools”) and their students in an educational setting.